-The DWA-125 Wireless N 150 USB Adapter is a convenient wireless connectivity solution for desktop or notebook PCs.
-Instead of stringing Ethernet cables to your PC or dismantling your desktop computer case, the DWA-125 can enable 802.11n wireless connectivity by simply utilizing your desktop or notebook PC's USB port.
+The DWA-131 Wireless N[TM] Nano USB Adapter is a convenient wireless connectivity solution for desktop or notebook PCs.
+Instead of stringing Ethernet cables to your PC or dismantling your desktop computer case, the DWA-131 can enable Draft 802.11n wireless connectivity by simply utilizing your desktop or notebook PC's USB port.

-Powered by Wireless N 150 technology, the DWA-125 provides a faster wireless connection and superior reception than 802.11g.
-The DWA-125 is designed for use in bigger homes and for those that demand higher bandwidth networking.
+Powered by Wireless N[TM] technology, the DWA-131 provides a faster wireless connection and superior reception than 802.11g.
+The DWA-131 is designed for greater coverage and for those that demand higher bandwidth networking.
 Maximize wireless performance by connecting this USB Adapter to a Wireless N[TM] router and stay connected from virtually anywhere in the home.
 This USB Adapter supports WPA and WPA2 encryption to prevent outside intrusion and protect your personal information from being exposed.

 D-Link's Quick Setup Wizard guides you step-by-step through the installation process.
-You'll be able to configure this USB Adapter without having any difficulties.
+You'll be able to configure this USB Adapter without having to call the teenager from down the street to help you.
 The D-Link Wireless Manager is included with this product to keep track of all your most frequently accessed networks.

-Compact in size, robust in speed the DWA-125 Wireless N 150 USB Adapter is great for travel and a convenient solution for providing high performance wireless connectivity to your desktop or notebook PC.
+Compact in size, robust in speed the DWA-131 Wireless N[TM] Nano USB Adapter is great for travel and a convenient solution for providing high performance wireless connectivity to your desktop or notebook PC.
 Enjoy the many benefits of wireless connectivity today!

-^{} Maximum wireless signal rate derived from IEEE Standard 802.11g and 802.11n specifications.
+^{} Maximum wireless signal rate derived from IEEE Standard 802.11g and Draft 802.11n specifications.
 Actual data throughput will vary.
 Network conditions and environmental factors, including volume of network traffic, building materials and construction, and network overhead, lower actual data throughput rate.
 Environmental conditions will adversely affect wireless signal range.